Sacrum: Articulations

+Anterior view of a 3D volume-rendered CT reconstruction displaying the lumbosacral junction, illustrating the articulation of the fifth lumbar vertebra onto the base of the sacrum.

 Rotation of the sacrum superiorly and anteriorly whilst the coccyx moves posteriorly relative to the ilium is sometimes called "nutation" (from the Latin term nutatio which means "nodding") and the reverse, postero-inferior motion of the sacrum relative to the ilium whilst the coccyx moves anteriorly, "counter-nutation".
 In upright vertebrates, the sacrum is capable of slight independent movement along the sagittal plane.
 On bending backward the top (base) of the sacrum moves forward relative to the ilium; on bending forward the top moves back.

 The sacrum refers to all of the parts combined.
 Its parts are called sacral vertebrae when referred individually.

 Variations

 In some cases, the sacrum will consist of six pieces or be reduced in number to four.
 The bodies of the first and second vertebrae may fail to unite.

 Development

 The somites that give rise to the vertebral column begin to develop from head to tail along the length of the notochord.
 At day 20 of embryogenesis, the first four pairs of somites appear in the future occipital bone region.
 Developing at the rate of three or four a day, the next eight pairs form in the cervical region to develop into the cervical vertebrae; the next twelve pairs will form the thoracic vertebrae; the next five pairs the lumbar vertebrae and by about day 29, the sacral somites will appear to develop into the sacral vertebrae; finally on day 30, the last three pairs will form the coccyx.